Support

 The expansion of IRS enforcement activity, set to begin in 2022, including massive funding increasing for IRS audit staff, will makes the situation worse.
 We expect that high income taxpayers and their S corporations will be the focus of IRS attention and IRS audits over the next few years.
 Compliance with reasonable compensation requirements will be an obvious target of these audits.

 Reasonable compensation is a facts and circumstances determination, based on case law.
-Here are some of the factors that should be considered when calculating if wages paid to the owner of an S corporation are reasonable or not:
+Here are some of the factors that should be considered when calculating if wages or salary paid to the owner of an S corporation are reasonable or not:

 • Training and experience